leandre000/stoka/README.md

 ## 🌙 Dark Mode

-The system supports both light and dark modes with coffee-themed color schemes for both themes.
+The system supports both light and dark modes with inventory-themed color schemes for both themes.

 ## 🤝 Contributing